How to Choose Between Liposuction and Noninvasive Fat Reduction Procedures| ABCS

 There are advantages and disadvantages to both liposuction and nonsurgical body contouring.

 Liposuction is a more aggressive method of fat reduction and creates a trauma in the treatment area.
 Patients will experience soreness, bruising, and swelling for up to 10 days after the procedure.
-CoolSculpting and truSculpt treatments are typically gentle with minimal discomfort, both during and after treatment.
+CoolSculpting, truSculpt, and SculpSure treatments are typically gentle with minimal discomfort, both during and after treatment.

 The healing process after liposuction requires patients to restrict everyday activities for several days after the procedure and to use caution when restarting exercise.
-CoolSculpting and truSculpt do not require an extended healing period and patients can return to normal activities immediately, though slight soreness and swelling are to be expected.
+CoolSculpting, truSculpt, and SculpSure do not require an extended healing period and patients can return to normal activities immediately, though slight soreness and swelling are to be expected.
 Though your results will be less noticeable with nonsurgical fat reduction, you will be able to return to work and get back to your life much sooner.

 Liposuction may be an excellent option for reducing larger deposits of excess fat.
 It can significantly improve your figure in several areas at once.
 Some negatives include a higher cost and greater risk for health complications than noninvasive techniques.